hassan-salloum/FPGA-GAME-VGA-Connectivity/README.md

 **B- The main code:**

-Code have for initial module:
+Code have 4 initial module:

         Topmodule: responsible of the declaration of the VGA system (input and output).
         U1 - IN_CLOCK_OUT: Take a 12 MHz from the Topmodule and generate a 25 MHz clock as output.